Shaw145/Notlify/readme.md

-# Notlify - Task Reminder Chrome Extension
+# Notlify - Chrome Extension for Smart Task Reminders

 Notlify is a Chrome extension designed to help users manage their tasks efficiently.
 With features like scheduled notifications, persistent task storage, and a visually appealing notification modal, Notlify ensures users never miss their deadlines.
 It leverages Chrome's APIs for seamless performance and an intuitive user experience.